ebrard/ebrard.github.io/_drafts/2017-02-28-incremental-loading.md

 }
 {% endhighlight %}

 If this is the first run, we set the initial delta date to "1990-01-01 00:00:01" (depends on requirements).
-We then use the `delta_date` to filter the origin source system.
-I have simulated a simple source with a tRowGenerator, and its filtering with a tFilterRow.
+We then use the `delta_date` to filter the source system.
+I have simulated a simple source with a `tRowGenerator`, and its filtering with a `tFilterRow`.
 If your source is a RDMS/NoSQL then you need to adapt the query and push the filtering down at the query level.

 The next step is to separate the flow into two branches.
 One of them will be used only to keep track of the "modification timestamp" of the record being processed (_to_agg_ branch).
 The other one will be used for the actual _useful_ processing.

 We use the _to_agg_ to find the last -- in source system time, not in processing time -- value of the "timestamp", basically the maximum value.
-We use a tAggregateRow with the `max` function on that field.
+We use a `tAggregateRow` with the `max` function on that field.
 You may think that this will be memory-intensive: aggregating all values in memory to find the maximum.
-But Talend implement it the smart way:
+But Talend implements it the smart way:

 {% highlight java %}
 if (to_agg.updated_at != null) { // G_OutMain_AggR_546
 	if (
 	operation_result_tAggregateRow_1.updated_at_max == null
 		|| to_agg.updated_at
 			.compareTo(operation_result_tAggregateRow_1.updated_at_max) > 0
 	) {
 		operation_result_tAggregateRow_1.updated_at_max = to_agg.updated_at;
 	}